GuidanceMantras/GuidanceMantras/README.md

 - One has to be very strict and conditional with money
 - Stop spending like there is no tomorrow
 - Learn to play with money safely and focus on doubling it
+- Keep the reltionships and money separate
+- If relationships need free money, stay away from those kind of relationships

 ### Budgeting
 - Will be added later